What is the ImageGuide Registry?

 How many QCDR performance measures are included in the ImageGuide Registry, how many must I submit and what are they?

 Physicians are required to submit data on at least 50% of the imaging studies performed on patients regardless of insurance payer (i.e., Medicare and non-Medicare).
-Physicians are required to report at least nine measures covering at least three NQS domains.
-Of the nine measures, at least two must be outcome measures.
+Physicians are required to report at least six measures.
+Of the six measures, at least one must be an outcome measure.
+For the 2017 reporting year, it is possible to avoid the 4% negative payment adjustment by reporting a minimal amount of data through Pick Your Pace.

 Will I receive a negative payment adjustment on only the imaging studies performed on patients with Medicare Part B, or does the penalty apply to all Medicare Part B services rendered?

 The adjustment applies to all Medicare Part B services rendered.
-For example, a physician who did not successfully participate in PQRS in 2016, will be penalized 2% for all Medicare Part B services rendered in 2018.
+For example, a physician who does not successfully participate in MIPS in 2017 will be penalized 4% for all Medicare Part B services rendered in 2019.

 What types of data are being collected in the ImageGuide Registry?